<

 Minimum 2L capacity from the trailhead — always

 Every major mountain region in the USA has established rental infrastructure — both chain stores and local independent shops that cater specifically to visiting climbers.
-Independent shops often have better selection of technical gear (crampons, axes) and more knowledgeable staff than chain stores for technical objectives.
+Generally, independent shops often have better selection of technical gear (crampons, axes) and more knowledgeable staff than chain stores for technical objectives.

 Denver / Front Range